 The St. John’s Law Review accepts articles, essays, and reviews from all areas of the law.
 We accept articles on an ongoing basis.
 Thank you for your interest in publishing with us.

 Submissions to the St. John’s Law Review should meet the following guidelines:

 We strongly encourage you to submit electronically.
-Electronic submissions may be made via ExpressO.
+Electronic submissions may be made via Scholastica.
 Alternatively, submissions may be emailed to [email protected].

 Submit by Mail

 Submissions may also be made in hard copy.
 Please do not submit your article by mail if you have also submitted the article electronically.

 Send all Articles and correspondence to: